mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 ## 2017

+1. Carreira, Joao, and Andrew Zisserman.
+"Quo vadis, action recognition? a new model and the kinetics dataset."
+In proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 6299-6308.
+2017.

 1. Chollet, François.
 "Xception: Deep learning with depthwise separable convolutions."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 1251-1258.
 2017.